bdhero/bdhero-fat/README.md

 ## The Solution

-BDAutoMuxer achieves our goals and solves the aforementioned issues with the following features:
+BDHero achieves our goals and solves the aforementioned issues with the following features:

 1.  **Online Database**

-    BDAutoMuxer leverages a small but growing database of Blu-ray Disc metadata contributed by other BDAutoMuxer users** that includes main movie playlists, video render languages, cut / edition / commentary information, and [TMDb][tmdb] IDs.
+    BDHero leverages a small but growing database of Blu-ray Disc metadata contributed by other BDHero users** that includes main movie playlists, video render languages, cut / edition / commentary information, and [TMDb][tmdb] IDs.

     _\* For the time being, only project maintainers are allowed to submit to the database.
 Our goal is to ensure 100% accuracy of all database entries, and doing so requires great care and extensive knowledge of Blu-ray ripping.
 In the future we may open up submissions to trusted committers and AVS / Doom9 forum users, but for now it's restricted to the developers only._

 2.  **Intelligent Detection of Main-Movie Playlist(s)**

-    Even in offline mode, BDAutoMuxer will do 90% of the work for you and auto-detect the main movie playlist(s).
+    Even in offline mode, BDHero will do 90% of the work for you and auto-detect the main movie playlist(s).

 3.  **Smart Output File Naming**

-    BDAutoMuxer detects the movie name and release year of each disc and allows you to insert useful metadata into the output path, including:
+    BDHero detects the movie name and release year of each disc and allows you to insert useful metadata into the output path, including:

     ##### Placeholders